YesSeir/cs2kz-pack/README.md

 5. [Counterstrikesharp](https://github.com/roflmuffin/CounterStrikeSharp) support C# plugins
 6. [RockTheVote](https://github.com/M-archand/cs2-rockthevote) !rtv, !nominate (!nom) plugin
 7. Automatically generate a list of maps from the [collection](https://steamcommunity.com/sharedfiles/filedetails/?id=3587380938) in Steam
+8. A plugin that allows you to use binds [AllowNulls](https://github.com/YesSeir/AllowNulls).
+But you can't use them with a global key anyway